Managing menopause at homePerimenopause - self-care; Hormone replacement therapy - self-care; HRT- self-care

 - Sexual problems

-If your health care provider has prescribed HRT for menopause symptoms, take these medicines as directed.
+If your provider has prescribed HRT for menopause symptoms, take these medicines as directed.
 Ask your provider what you should do if you miss a dose.

 When taking hormones: